 Tashi view point is exactly what the name says - a view point.
 Take your time to sit there, have a cup of chai or coffee and enjoy the clouds passing by.

 These are popular tourist points so don't be disappointed when your pictures contain lots of people in them.

 WHERE?
 40 km from Gangtok, 10 km from Nathu La Pass

 A placid lake sitting in the midst of rugged landscape and steep mountains, the Tsomgo lake lies on the way to Nathu La pass.
+It is undoubtedly one of the best things to do in Gangtok.
 Tourist attractions such as yak rides are offered here.
 There are also plenty of food stalls set up nearby, selling momos, soups, thupkas and hot drinks which provide relief from the extreme cold weather.

 The lake can be visited on the same day that you have planned on visiting the Nathu La pass.
 If you do not get a permit for the Nathu La pass or the road to the pass closes, you can still visit the lake.
 The lake is undeniably the cleanest lake I have seen in India.
 It's a must-visit spot on my list.

 A trip to Sikkim is wasted is you haven't visited the Nathu La pass.
 Located at a height of 14,140 ft above sea level, it is one of the five officially agreed Border Personnel Meeting points between the Indian Army and the Chinese Army for regular consultations and interactions between the two armies to improve relations.

 It is a mesmerizing moment when you witness the Indian and Chinese soldiers standing face-to-face guarding their respective nations.
 The valor and importance of the Indian Army is evident in that moment.